jersieThomas/GE-Case-Study/README.md

 ### GE_CaseStudy_Markdown
+####*(html located in GE_CaseStudy_Github.io)*

-RMarkdown html of the merged dataset used for starting the case study.
+RMarkdown of the merged dataset used for starting the case study.

 <br>

 ### GE_Cleaned_Data_Corrected

-.CSV file of a technically corrected, tidy, and consistency tested holistic dataset.
+Technically corrected, tidy, and consistency tested holistic dataset.

 <br>